Testing & Diagnosis

 Taking the Next Step

-If you're concerned about memory changes — whether for yourself or a loved one — cognitive testing is a smart first step.
-It provides objective data that can guide the conversation with healthcare providers and help families plan for the future.
+If you are concerned about memory changes — whether for yourself or a loved one — cognitive testing is a practical first step that provides objective data to guide conversations with healthcare providers.
+If name recall is your main concern, start with is forgetting names normal as you age.

 Frequently Asked Questions